sethadams2024/networking-lab-journal/day_to_day.md

 Started working on module 4 of my master's class

-Installed and created my own ticketing system with osTicket.
+Installed and created my ticketing system with osTicket.
 I had to use the virtual machine's web server 172.0.0.1.
 It took going into multiple file systems, configuring access, and many items to get it up and working properly.

 I also finished Module 5: Communication Principles of the Networking basics in the Network Technician course from Cisco.